 The price-quantity is relationship represented by the law of demand important.
 But it know is more important for the manager of the firm to about the shifts in the demand function (or curve).
-For many products, change in price has little effect in the quantity demanded in relevant determinants price ranges.
-Many other like incomes, tastes. fashion. business activity, have larger effect on demand for such product.
-Thus. shifts changes in demand curve rather than movement along the or demand curve is of greater significance to the decision-maker in the firm.
+For many products, little effect in quantity demanded change in price has the like tastes. price ranges.
+Many other determinants incomes. fashion, business activity, have larger effect on demand for such product.
+Thus, changes shifts in demand curve rather than movement or the demand curve is of greater significance to the decision-maker the firm.

-Let us clearly know the difference between movement along one and the same demand curve and shift in demand curve due to changes in demand.
-When of alone price a good varies, ceteris paribus, the quantity of the good changes.
-These changes due to demanded price variations alone are called as extension or contraction of demand represented by movement along the same demand curve.
-Such movement along the same demand curve is shown in Figure 2(a).
+clearly know the difference Let between movement and the same demand curve and shift in demand curve due to changes in demand.
+When price a good alone varies, ceteris paribus, quantity demanded of the good changes.
+These changes due to price variations are called alone as extension or contraction of demand represented movement along same demand Such the curve. movement along same demand curve is shown in Figure 2(a).